 Arthur Yuan has nearly 15 years of experience in intellectual property law, focusing on providing a cost-effective while holistic approach to achieve the client’s objectives.
 As native speaker of Mandarin Chinese, he advises both domestic and foreign clients from strategic patent and trademark prosecution to counseling on international corporations doing business in the U.S., China and Taiwan while leveraging intellectual property assets.

-With a background in computer science, Arthur provides counsel on patentable technologies relating to business methods, electronic commerce, FinTech, electronics, software and computer operating systems, media processing, telecommunication systems, search engines and database structures.
-He has also worked with business management applications, data security and electronic medical devices, mobile devices, social networks, web mash-up programming and satellite transmission systems.
+With a background in computer science, Arthur provides counsel on patentable technologies relating to business methods, electronic commerce, FinTech, electronics, payment processing, artificial intelligence (AI), machine learning, semiconductors, computer (mobile) operating systems, media content processing, telecommunication systems, search engines, database structures, automation, and mechanical devices, such as tripods and gimbals.
+He has also worked with business management applications, data security, encryption, blockchain, electronic medical devices, mobile devices, social networks, web mash-up programming and satellite transmission systems.

 Arthur is experienced in resolving patent and trademark disputes.
 For example, he defended a patent of a U.S. subsidiary of a Taiwan-based corporation in an ex parte reexamination proceeding before the USPTO.
 The patent, after surviving the reexamination, led to a very favorable licensing deal against a major competitor.
 In another trademark dispute, he successfully defended the same client against a trademark infringement allegation from an accuser (a Fortune 200 corporation) by using a prior patent of the accuser that specifically indicated that the trademark possesses a utilitarian function.